13 People Share The Best Things They've Managed To Teach Their Pets To Do By Accident

 #4 To be fair.

-“The noise of the Xbox turning off.
-When the dog hears that ‘boo boo bing’ noise he goes fucking apeshit thinking he’s getting taken on a walk.
-To be fair.
-He usually is.”
+“The noise of the Xbox turning off: when the dog hears that ‘boo boo bing’ noise, he goes absolutely crazy thinking he’s getting taken on a walk.
+To be fair, he usually is.”

 #3 “I’m going upstairs.”

-“My wife and I lived in a condo and whenever one of us went upstairs we announced it.
-Like “I’m going upstairs.”
-Then go.
+“My wife and I lived in a condo, and whenever one of us went upstairs, we announced it, like “I’m going upstairs.”
+Then we would go.

-So one day my wife is trying to snack on something and our dog was bothering her and she got fed up and scoldingly said “Go upstairs!”
+So one day, my wife was trying to snack on something, and our dog was bothering her.
+She got fed up and scoldingly said, “Go upstairs!”

 Up the stairs he went!
-Where he sat and stared at her as if nobody ever feeds him and one little bite would mean the world.”
+Where he sat and stared at her as if nobody ever fed him and one little bite would mean the world.”

 #2 Look both ways.

-“There’s a lot of crosswalks around my neighborhood and I always stop at them and look both ways (some reckless ass drivers in my neighborhood too).
-My dog has adopted this technique too, she’ll sit and either look down the street or at me at every cross walk until I go to walk.”
+“There are a lot of crosswalks around my neighborhood, and I always stop at them and look both ways (there are some reckless drivers in my neighborhood too).
+My dog has adopted this technique as well; she’ll sit and either look down the street or at me at every crosswalk until I go to walk.”

 #1 She bends like a bean.